Health Tech Symposium

-This half day event will comprise a range of keynotes, demos and panel discussions on themes including IP and commercialisation, selling into the NHS, building the health tech environment and supporting SMEs.
+This virtual event will comprise a range of keynotes, demos and panel discussions on themes including IP and commercialisation, selling into the NHS, building the health tech environment and supporting SMEs.
 We will also be addressing the future of HealthTech in light of Covid19

 Sponsorship opportunities are available from just £995 +VAT.
-Please email Ilona Alcock for further information.
+Please email Nicola McCormick for further information.

 About the Speakers: